-- 5. With all units on a common line operating under full LP gas main supply pressure should be at least 11.0" w.c. and must be no greater than 14.0" w.c., measured at the unit gas valve.
-Unit will not function satisfactorily if supply gas pressure is less than 11.0" w.c. or greater than 14.0" w.c.. - 6.
+- 5. With all units on a common line operating under full LP gas main supply pressure should be at least 11.0" w.c. and must be no greater than 13.0" w.c., measured at the unit gas valve.
+Unit will not function satisfactorily if supply gas pressure is less than 11.0" w.c. or greater than 13.0" w.c.. - 6.
 All pipe connections should be sealed with a pipe thread compound, which is resistant to the fuel used with the furnace.
 A soapy water solution should be used to check all joints for leaks.
-A 1/8" NPT plugged tap is located on the entering side of the gas valve for test gauge connection to measure supply (main) gas pressure.
-Another 1/8" tap is provided on the side of the manifold for checking manifold pressure.
+A tap is located on the entering side of the gas valve for test gauge connection to measure supply (main) gas pressure.
+Another tap is provided on the manifold side of the gas valve for checking manifold pressure.

-THIS UNIT AND ITS INDIVIDUAL SHUTOFF VALVE MUST BE DISCONNECTED FROM THE GAS SUPPLY SYSTEM DURING ANY PRESSURE TESTING OF THAT SYSTEM AT TEST PRESSURES IN EXCESS OF 1/2 PSIG (13.8" w.c.).
+THIS UNIT AND ITS INDIVIDUAL SHUTOFF VALVE MUST BE DISCONNECTED FROM THE GAS SUPPLY SYSTEM DURING ANY PRESSURE TESTING OF THAT SYSTEM AT TEST PRESSURES IN EXCESS OF 1/2 PSIG (13.8" W.C.).